patric-boehner/cmb2-starter-testimonials-plugin/README.md

 ## Credits & References

 - [WebDevStudios](https://github.com/webdevstudios) - Maintaners of CMB2
-- [Bill Erickson](https://github.com/billerickson/) - For help in understanding Genesis, cpt's as core plugins, and avoiding fornt end dependancy when using custom metadata fields.
+- [Bill Erickson](https://github.com/billerickson/) - For help in understanding Genesis, cpt's as core plugins, and avoiding front end dependency when using custom metadata fields.
 - [Justin Tadlock](http://justintadlock.com/) - For his tutorial and code snipets relating to adding custom meta to the admin edit columsn.
 - [Gary Jones](http://gamajo.com) - For his tutorial and code for the widget notice.